All Episodes

 She has asked party leaders for feedback by Friday evening, said she would review the comments this weekend and be in touch again on Monday.

-said that if there was consensus, which House Democrat leader Dan Gelber said was the biggest obstacle to the plan.
+Said that if there was consensus, which House Democrat leader Dan Gelber said was the biggest obstacle to the plan, the party was ready to move forward.

 State party rules.

-Here, let me just get to the draft of the proposal.
+Let me just get to the draft of the proposal.

-May 21st replacement ballots would be mailed again.
+May 21st, replacement ballots would be mailing.

-It's going to be mailed here to 4.1 million Democrats.
+They're going to be mailed here to 4.1 million Democrats.

 It's going to cost 12 million bucks.

-Ballots would be mailed to all 4.1 million registered Democrats with prepaid return envelopes at least two weeks before election day, which would be June 3rd.
+Ballots would be mailed to all 4.1 million registered Democrats with prepaid return envelopes at least two weeks before Election Day, which would be June 3rd.

 They would be printed in English, Spanish, and Creole.

-Ballots printed English, Spanish, and Creole, and list only Hillary Clinton and Barack Hussein Obama.
+Ballots printed, English, Spanish, and Creole, and list only Hillary Clinton and Barack Hussein Obama.

-Instead of forwarding a ballot to a new address, the party would mail a card to voters, notifying them of the opportunity to update their records and receive a new ballot.
+Instead of forwarding a ballot to a new address, the party would mail a card to voters notifying them of the opportunity to update their records and receive a new ballot.

 The party would set up 50 offices across the state to ensure disadvantaged communities have the ability to vote.